ministryofjustice/use-of-force/README.md

 `npm run start:dev`

 ### Accessing the application

-Any of the seed users should be able to raise incidents and view their incidents and statements, e.g:
-username: `ITAG_USER`, password: `password`
-username: `CA_USER`,   password: `password123456`

-There is a reviewer user who will additionally be able to see all incidents on their current caseload:
-username: `UOF_REVIEWER_USER`, password: `password123456`
+Use your _GEN development credentials

+### user roles
-You can log in as a use of force coordinator in the sample data with the user who will additionally be able to add or delete staff and remove reports:
+a reviewer is able to see all incidents on their current caseload: a force coordinator will additionally be able to add or delete staff and remove reports:

-username: `UOF_COORDINATOR_USER` password:`password123456`
+### urls
 Once the use of force app has started, there are multiple ways to access the app.

 * To create a report: